Gataca logo

 Step 1: Understanding eIDAS 2.0 Requirements

 Start by gaining a solid understanding of the eIDAS 2.0 regulation and its specific requirements for your organization.
-These key resources are a good starting point:

 Step 2: Building a Pilot